 This is the largest and broadest overview to date of lifestyle and environmental risk factors for symptoms of non-infective rhinoconjunctivitis among children.
-It is the first comprehensive analysis of this condition, which models multiple risk factors together to compare their mutually adjusted individual-level and population (school)-level associations in a multilevel framework.
+It is the first comprehensive analysis of this condition, which models multiple risk factors together to compare their mutually adjusted individual-level and population (school)level associations in a multilevel framework.
 Due to the multiple comparisons made, and the large size of our sample, we concentrate our interpretation upon the overall patterns of results and on specific findings with more extreme levels of statistical significance.

 Generally, associations with exposures averaged at the school level were similar in direction and magnitude to those ascertained at the child level, as we found also for symptoms of asthma and eczema.
-As we have argued elsewhere [20-21] this helps to exclude reverse causation, particularly for exposures such as early paracetamol and antibiotic use which may be related to prodromal disease, or pets which may be avoided by allergic families.
-An exception are the results for breastfeeding, showing a borderline significant inverse association with asthma symptoms, a significantly positive association with eczema symptoms and a null association with rhinoconjunctivitis at the individual level (table 3).
-Nevertheless, the association of breastfeeding with rhinoconjunctivitis at the school level is strongly and significantly inverse (table 2), perhaps indicating confounding by socioeconomic or other unmeasured characteristics of the school catchment population.
-This contrasts with the pattern of school-level associations of breastfeeding with symptoms of asthma [20] and eczema [21], which were weakly positive but non-significant.
+As we have argued elsewhere,^{20,21} exclude this helps to reverse causation, particularly for exposures such as early paracetamol and antibiotic use which may be related to prodromal disease, or pets which may be avoided by allergic families.
+An exception are the results for breastfeeding, showina а borderline significant inverse association with symptoms, a significantly positive asthma association with eczema symptoms, and a null with rhinoconjunctivitis association at the individual level (Table 3).
+Nevertheless, the association of breastfeeding with rhinoconjunctivitis at the school level is strongly and significantly inverse (Table 2), perhaps indicating confounding by socioeconomic or other unmeasured characteristics of the school catchment population.
+This contrasts with the pattern of school-level associations of breastfeeding with symptoms of asthma20 and eczema,21 which were weakly positive but nonsignificant.

-Many of the risk factor associations observed for symptoms of rhinoconjunctivitis were similar to those previously reported for symptoms of asthma or eczema in ISAAC Phase Three [6-21].
-Since the three diseases cluster together at the individual level, it is possible that associations observed for one disease could be influenced by risk factors for other conditions in the triad.
+Many of the risk factor associations observed for symptoms of rhinoconjunctivitis were similar to those previously reported for symptoms of asthma or eczema in ISAAC Phase Three.6-21 Since the 3 diseases cluster together at the individual level, it is possible that associations observed for one disease could be influenced by risk factors for other conditions in the triad.
 An innovative use of ISAAC data in this paper is the analysis of rhinoconjunctivitis, asthma and eczema, singly and in combination.

-As expected, we found that associations with multimorbidity (combinations of two or three diseases) were stronger than for each disease alone (unimorbidity).
+As expected, we found that associations with multimorbidity (combinations of 2 or 3 diseases) were stronger than for each disease alone (unimorbidity).
 However, the relationships of risk factors with each disease in the absence of the others were of similar direction and magnitude to the results for each condition modelled separately.
 Thus, multimorbidity is not the sole explanation of the common epidemiological patterns across these three diseases.

-For many risk factors, associations were consistent across the three diseases, between the two age groups, and between countries with different levels of per capita Gross National Income.
-This similarity of epidemiology strongly suggests that there are common biological mechanisms for these three diseases, which operate in both affluent and less affluent settings.
-The most striking example of this in our ISAAC dataset is current paracetamol exposure, which was consistently associated with each of the three diseases, within schools and between schools, in both age groups and in richer and poorer countries, although somewhat more strongly with rhinoconjunctivitis and asthma than with eczema.
+For many risk factors, associations were consistent across the 3 diseases, between the 2 age groups, and between countries with different levels of per capita Gross National Income.
+This similarity of epidemiology strongly suggests that there are common biological mechanisms for these 3 diseases, which operate in both affluent and less affluent settings.
+The most striking example of this in our ISAAC dataset is current paracetamol exposure, which was consistently associated with each of the 3 diseases, within schools and between schools, in both age groups and in richer and poorer countries, although somewhat more strongly with rhinoconjunctivitis and asthma than with eczema.

 Shared mechanisms do not exclude the possibility of disease-specific pathways, which may differ between higher and lower income countries.
 An example of the latter is the inverse association of seasonal rhinoconjunctivitis with number of siblings and childhood exposure to the farm environment.
-This is well established from large epidemiological studies in Europe and confirmed by objective markers of allergic sensitisation [26].
-This pattern is consistent with our findings for rhinoconjunctivitis symptoms in affluent countries but contrasts with the increased risk of these symptoms among children from larger families and those exposed to farm animals in poorer countries.
+This is well established from large epidemiological studies in Europe and confirmed by objective markers of allergic sensitisation.26 This pattern is consistent with our findings for rhinoconjunctivitis symptoms in affluent countries but contrasts with the increased risk of these symptoms among children from larger families and those exposed to farm animals in poorer countries.